-A powerful advocate for mainstreaming medical marijuana and beloved by hundreds of Hollywood celebs and dignitaries for over a decade, all-the-while maintaining her privacy due to the times and the relatively conservative social circles in which she lives, Dr. Dina decided to come forward following a prominent mention she received (an inadvertent “outing”) in an article on Snoop in the January 2013 issue of GQ titled “The Lion Smokes Tonight.”
+A powerful advocate for mainstreaming medical marijuana and beloved by hundreds of Hollywood celebs and dignitaries for over a decade, all-the-while maintaining her privacy, Dr. Dina decided to come forward following a prominent mention she received (an inadvertent “outing”) in an article on Snoop in the January 2013 issue of GQ titled “The Lion Smokes Tonight.”

 In the piece, Snoop takes journalist Drew Magary to visit Dr. Dina at Alternative Herbal Health Services.
 Dr. Dina’s relationship with Snoop is a special one – in addition to her being his close friend for over 27 years, they shared a very special moment.
 In 2005, Dr. Dina helped Snoop acquire his first letter of recommendation for the use of medical marijuana – and has done so every year since (the first letter being so special that Snoop kept it in a silver Jordan briefcase handcuffed to his chief security guard for a year).

-Magary identifies Dr. Dina as “a thin brunette who has the whole Nancy Botwin look down cold,” a reference to the pot-selling mom played by Mary-Louise Parker on the Emmy and Golden Globe award-winning comedy-drama “Weeds,” which recently concluded its run on Showtime after eight seasons.
-That’s not even the half of it – the character Nancy Botwin and the very premise for the show was inspired by Dr. Dina who launched her consultancy in 2003, two years before the show debuted and at a time when she had direct contact with creative personnel on the show and when there were very few, if any, other women in the business – especially in L.A.
+Magary identifies Dr. Dina as “a thin brunette who has the whole Nancy Botwin look down cold,” a reference to the pot-selling mom played by Mary-Louise Parker on the Emmy and Golden Globe award-winning comedy-drama Weeds.
+That’s not even the half of it – the character Nancy Botwin and the very premise for the show was inspired by Dr. Dina who entered the industry in 2003, two years before the show debuted and at a time when she had direct contact with creative personnel on the show and when there were very few, if any, other women in the business – especially in L.A.

 The similarities between Dr. Dina and her fictional counterpart Nancy Botwin go far beyond looks and attitude – but those similarities are striking nonetheless.
-Not only do both women look alike and share personality traits, both are from communities that strongly object to the notion of medical marijuana.
-Upon instantly meeting Dr. Dina, as Magary did in the GQ Article, these similarities are hard to ignore.
-But there is much more to it than that.
+Upon instantly meeting Dr. Dina, these similarities are hard to ignore.
+But there is more to it than that.

 In Weeds, Nancy Botwin had an abrupt change in her personal life – her husband died – and she starting selling marijuana in 2005 to maintain her affluent lifestyle.
 In Dr. Dina’s life, she had an abrupt change as well – her engagement to the heir of Life Alert was surprisingly called off – and only then did she enter (albeit accidentally) the world of medical marijuana in 2003.
 She entered the world with her (now former) best friend and God-brother “Andrew.”
 In Weeds, Botwin’s brother-in-law and business partner is “Andy.”
 Botwin lived with her husband in the fictional town Agrestic.
 Dr. Dina lived with her fiancé in a gated community of Calabasas, California – the very town upon which Agrestic is based (and pictured in the opening credits).
 The list of similarities goes on.
 Essentially, the very core of her personality, looks and life-situation were used as the starting point for the show – without her permission.

 As for the show violating her rights, Dr. Dina consulted with several attorneys when the show initially aired only to discover she might have strong legal claims.
-Due to the lack of social acceptance of medical marijuana at the time, her desire to keep her life private, and that she is not a litigious person, she never pursued them.
+Due to the lack of social acceptance of medical marijuana at the time, and her desire to keep private, she never pursued them.
 Back in 2005, the world was still very uneasy about the idea of medical marijuana.
-Much has changed since 2005 when Weeds first aired.
+Thankfully, much has changed.

 While working as a pieced goods buyer downtown after college, Dr. Dina was inadvertently thrust into the world of medical marijuana in 2003.
 A close friend approached her, knowing Dr. Dina is always one to help.
 He had bad news, having been recently diagnosed with stage four cancer.
 Now, he was having serious trouble holding down the chemo pills.
 Dr. Dina did some research, and learned that medical marijuana might be the only way for him to hold down the pills.
 Despite great efforts, she was unable to find a physician in Southern California who would even discuss medical marijuana as an option.
 Everyone was afraid of losing their medical license.
 And, even if she found such a doctor, there was no access to safe medicine in the area.